Russian oligarch loaned $10 million to Manafort business, documents show

 The application to search Manafort’s Virginia apartment was granted, providing key evidence for the indictments of Manafort as part of special counsel Robert Mueller’s investigation into Russia’s meddling in the 2016 presidential campaign.

 Mueller has been investigating the financial links between Manafort and Deripaska, a metals magnate who is known to be close to Russian President Vladimir Putin.
-Deripaska was among the Russian oligarchs sanctioned by the U
+Deripaska was among the Russian oligarchs sanctioned by the United States in April.

 Breaking News Emails